markjivko/kronup-php/docs/Api/AssumptionsApi.md

 ## `delete()`

-> Delete an assumption from a value item
+> Delete an assumption from a feature

 {: .new-title }